-The Imager patch temperature was controlled consistently at the low-level (~81 K) with slight variation of narrow patch temperature in the beginning of the PLT period.
+The Imager patch temperature was controlled consistently at the low-level (~81 K) with a slight variation in the narrow patch temperature in the beginning of the PLT period.
 The wide-range patch temperature was slightly higher (~0.23 K) than the narrow-range one.
 Meanwhile, the two operational GOES, GOES-11 (GOES-West) and GOES-13 (GOES-East) Imagers, experienced the annual patch temperature switch from mid- to low-level in September 2010.

-Similar to the other GOES instruments, GOES-15 Sounder BB and scan mirror also experienced significant diurnal variations with the highest temperature occurring around the satellite midnight (Figure 4.27).
+Similar to the other GOES instruments, the GOES-15 Sounder BB and scan mirror also experienced significant diurnal variations with the highest temperature occurring around the satellite midnight (Figure 4.27).
 The magnitude of diurnal variation due to the reduced peak values can also be observed between 31 August 2010 and 13 October 2010.